To my children:

 In the meantime, though, your father was very patient.
 Because he is actually the constant one, too.

-I write this with tears in my eyes because I want you to understand, to know deep down to your bones, how much your father loves you.
+I write this with a tender heart because I want you to understand, to know deep down to your bones, how much your father loves you.
 I want this knowledge to be just as plain and clear to you as the sunshine on your face.
 He has always loved you.

 I write this in all earnestness because I know that in some ways your affection and love for me is a byproduct of the role that I have in your lives.
 And I know that your daddy, at times and in certain ways, had to actually go through the motions of earning that kind of love from you.

 He had to fight for it.
-Like when he got home at 5:30 in the evening and you were all little and went off to bed by 7:00, and during the only time that he had with you all day, you were tired and fussy and cranky.
+Like when he got home at 5:30 in the evening and you were all tiny and went off to bed by 7:00, and during the only time he was going to have with you all day you were tired and cranky.

 He had to fight for it when you only ate from mommy’s bosom and couldn’t be bothered with any part of the outside world for thirty minute chunks of your day.

-He had to be persistent when you would bonk your heads or trip and skin your knees, fighting me off from wanting to get there and scoop you up first because it was just wired in me.
+He had to be persistent when you would bonk your heads or trip and skin your knees, fighting me off from wanting to get there first to scoop you up because it was just wired in me.

 But he reminded me that he had everything under control.
 He still does.